nextstrain/narratives/trees-background.md

 Here we're displaying the phylogenetic tree above a bar-chart showing the variation (i.e. mutations) in the genome.
 Without these mutations we couldn't build the tree, so the two are intimitely connected.
 <br><br>
-In this "divisity" panel, the horizontal axis is each site in the viral genome (all thirty thousand or so of them!).
+In this "diversity" panel, the horizontal axis is each site in the viral genome (all thirty thousand or so of them!).
 The vertical axis indicates how much variability there is at each site.
 <br><br>
 We've coloured the tree according to one of these mutations -- in this case codon 314 in the gene "ORF1b".